-The Company's financial results relating to the operating subsidiaries managed by the ventures unit include the financial results of Weather Predict Inc., Weather Predict Consulting Inc., RenRe Investment Managers Ltd. ("RIM") and Renaissance Trading Ltd. ("Renaissance Trading") and are included in the Other category of the Company's segment results.
-Also included in the Other category of the Company's segment results are its investments in other ventures, including Top Layer Re, Starbound II, Tower Hill Holdings Inc. ("Tower Hill"), ChannelRe Holdings Ltd. ("ChannelRe") and Platinum Underwriters Holdings Ltd. ("Platinum").
+The Company's financial results relating to the operating subsidiaries managed by the ventures unit include the financial results of Weather Predict Inc., Weather Predict Consulting Inc., RenRe Investment Managers Ltd. ("RIM") and Renaissance Trading Ltd. ("Renaissance Trading") and are included in the Other category of the Company's segment results are its investments in other ventures, including Top Layer Re, Starbound II, Tower Hill Holdings Inc. ("Tower Hill"), ChannelRe Holdings Ltd. ("ChannelRe") and Platinum Underwriters Holdings Ltd. ("Platinum").